ErikKassubek/ADVOCATE/examples/fuzzing/README.md

 based on the HB information, are impossible can directly be filtered out.
 An example for this can be seen [here](./goPie/impossibleOrder.go).

+To show, that our implementation of GoPie can replicate the results of the original implementation, we have applied it to the GoBench benchmark, and compared the results to the numbers given in the GoPie paper.
+A summary of this can be found [here](./goPie/GoBench.md).

 ## GFuzz

 GFuzz forces the execution of select cases, which are possible but may be